We are not independent, impartial or unbiased because we or our representatives or associates may:

-We are part of a group of international companies owned by Arthur J. Gallagher & Co (Gallagher Group).
-The Gallagher Group is one of the world’s leading providers of insurance broking, risk management, and consulting services.
+We are also part of a group of international companies owned by Arthur J. Gallagher & Co (Gallagher Group).
+The Gallagher Group is one of the world’s leading providers of insurance broking, risk management and consulting services.
 The parent company, Arthur J. Gallagher & Co., was founded in the United States in 1927 and is listed on the New York Stock Exchange.

 In Australia, the Gallagher Group also includes related service providers such as: